 Key management personnel are those persons having the authority and responsibility for planning, directing, and controlling activities of Novra.
-The key management personnel of Novra is the executive management team and the Board of Directors, who collectively control approximately 17% (CEO has direct and indirect ownership of 16%) of the total outstanding and issued common shares of Novra at December 31, 2023.
+The key management personnel of Novra is the executive management team and the Board of Directors, who collectively control approximately 17% (CEO has direct and indirect ownership of 16%) of the total outstanding and issued common shares of Novra at December 31, 2024.

-The following table discloses the compensation for the key management personnel for the year ended December 31st.
+The following table discloses the compensation for the key management personnel for the year ended December 31st:

-Twelve Months Ended December 31
+Twelve Months Ended December 31,

-2023 2022
+2024 2023

-Salaries and employee benefits \$ 341 \$ 341
+Salaries and employee benefits \$ 476 \$ 341

-Share-based compensation - -

 Directors' fees 12 12

-Total \$ 353 \$ 353
+Total \$ 488 \$ 353